mbMosman/jekyll-quiz-include/index.md

 {% assign q1-correct = 0 %}
 {% include mc-quiz.html text=q1-text choices=q1-choices answer=q1-correct feedback=q1_feedbacks %}

-Some CSS is needed to pretty this up... but the solution checking and feedback showing is handled through inline JavaScript.
+Clearly some CSS is needed to pretty this up... but the solution checking and feedback showing is handled through inline JavaScript.